Rohit Chadda: Foodpanda

-Chadda began his career in 2012 when he co-founded foodpanda. foodpanda expanded to around 40 countries before being bought by Delivery Hero.
-Before foodpanda got popular, he joked that he delivered pizza for a living. foodpanda had raised a total investment of over US$300 million till 2015.
+Chadda began his career in 2012 when he co-founded foodpanda.
+Foodpanda expanded to around 40 countries before being bought by Delivery Hero.
+Before foodpanda got popular, he joked that he delivered pizza for a living.
+Foodpanda had raised a total investment of over US$300 million till 2015.
 Chadda in the middle of 2015 stepped down from day-to-day responsibilities at Foodpanda to launch his digital payments startup.
 Foodpanda was acquired by its global competitor Delivery Hero in 2016.

 Paylo

-In 2015, he launched a omni-channel digital payments platform PayLo which acquired the in-restaurant payments app Ruplee in March 2016 for an undisclosed sum.
+In 2015, he launched an omni-channel digital payments platform PayLo which acquired the in-restaurant payments app Ruplee in March 2016 for an undisclosed sum.
 PayLo was successful in the wake of demonetisation in India and expanded pan-India before being acquired by Immortal Technologies.
 Chadda believes that execution is more important than the idea to make a startup successful and the key challenge for experienced professionals to work in a startup environment is to unlearn what they have previously learned.
 PayLo acquired Ruplee before being itself acquired by Immortal Technologies.